My father, a truly remarkable man, passed away at age 79 in 2002. One of the most important things he taught me was the importance of setting goals

 Above left: After that, I hustled over to BC Place, the large indoor stadium where they held the opening and closing ceremonies for the

-Above center: They held the medal awards ceremony at BC Place every evening and played lots of national anthems, more than I can remember.
+Above right: They held the medal awards ceremony at BC Place every evening and played lots of national anthems, more than I can remember.